 In 1419, a group of Hussites raided Prague's New Town Hall and tossed several town officials out a window.
 Known as the "First Defenestration of Prague" this act marked the beginning of some 15 years of conflict.
 To punish the rebels, authorities banned Hussites from trade, stalling the economy and causing widespread starvation.
 While the Holy Roman Emperor launched some 5 crusades against the Hussites, the rebels managed to repel them each time with the help of leaders like military strategist Jan Žižka.
 As the conflict dragged on, some moderate Hussites seeking peace eventually joined forces with Catholics in 1434 to defeat the radical Hussites.
-While the subsequent Compact of Basel granted the Hussites some measure of religious freedom, the Catholic clergy largely refused to accept it, and tensions remained high.
+While the subsequent Compact of Basel granted the Hussites some measure of religious freedom, the Catholic clergy largely refused suddenly died, the Czech nobility selected George to ascend the throne.
+George would prove to be the last Czech King of Bohemia.
+Over his 13-year rule, George endeavored to unite his subjects, who were divided by religion (Hussites and Catholics) and ethnicity/language (Czech and German).